UofUEpiBio/epiworld/examples/07-surveillance/07-surveillance.md

 2. For each t in 1 -> Duration:

-    -   Update status for susceptible/infected/removed(?)
+    -   Update state for susceptible/infected/removed(?)
     -   Mutate virus(es) (each individual)
     -   Run global actions (e.g., surveillance)
     -   Run rewiring algorithm